mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 - Martin, Terry. ‘[[Famine Initiators and Directors.
 Personal Papers.
 The 1932–33 Ukrainian Terror.
 New Documentation on Surveillance and the Thought Process of Stalin]]’, in Famine-Genocide in Ukraine, 1932–33, ed.
 Isajiw W. Wsevolod.
 Toronto: Ukrainian Canadian Research and Documentation Centre, 2003.

-——. [[The Affirmative Action Empire.
+- Martin, Terry. [[The Affirmative Action Empire.
 Nations and Nationalism in the Soviet Union, 1923–1939]].
 Ithaca, NY: Cornell University Press, 2001.

 - Maskudov, Sergei. ‘[[Victory over the Peasantry]]’, in [[Hunger by Design.
 The Great Ukrainian Famine and its Soviet Context]], ed.
 Halyna Hryn.
 Cambridge, MA: Harvard Ukrainian Research Institute, 2008.